districtr/districtr/docs/06charts/populationbarchart.md

 # Population Bar Chart

-The `PopulationBarChart` found in [`/src/components/Charts/PopulationBarChart.js`] was originally written by [@maxhully] on Jan.
-11, 2019 and is the main svg-style chart found in the "Population" tab.
+Originally written by [@maxhully] on Jan.
+11, 2019, the `PopulationBarChart`, found in [`/src/components/Charts/PopulationBarChart.js`], is the main svg-style chart found in the "Population" tab.
 It is updated as users paint districts on a map.
 Function `populationBarChart` produces a section class `.toolbar-section` that implements a `horizontalBarChart(...)`.

 ## horizontalBarChart(population, parts)